collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 Note that if the context for the current mapping is changed, there are a couple of special keys available for the source column.
 For more information see the description for the "context" option in the table below.

-Element values and general notes on specific formats
+Element Values and General Notes on Specific Formats
 ----------------------------------------------------

 The 4th column of the mapping sheet is named 'Element'.
 This is a very format-specific setting where you enter the name of the element you want to put your field data in.
 See below for a description of the formats.

-XML Element values
+XML Element Values
 ------------------

 The XML format implementation allows valid XML element names as values for the "Element" column.
 If you want to specify an XML attribute, prefix the name with an @.
 The attribute will then be appended to the hierarchy parent (which can't be another attribute).
 The mapping item hierarchy pretty much represents the XML tree that will be constructed from it.